opallab/cs886-winter-2025/README.md

 We will focus on both practical and theoretical aspects of machine learning on graphs.
 Practical aspects include, scalability and performance on real data.
 Examples of theoretical questions include: what does convolution do to the input data?
 Does convolution improve generalization compared to not using a graph?
 How do multiple convolutions change the data and how do they affect generalization?

-**Course structure:** The seminar is based on weekly student presentations, discussions, a mid-term project and a final project.
+**Course structure:** The seminar is based on weekly student presentations, discussions, hands-on tutorials, a mid-term and a final project.

 ## (Tentative) Schedule
 The schedule below is subject to change: